Nathan O'Neill: Adverse Finding

 On 12 August 2007, at the Tour of Elk Grove, O'Neill provided a sample which tested positive for the appetite suppressant drug phentermine.
 O'Neill received notification of this on 23 September 2007.
 Later, the B sample also tested positive, he admitted that he had used the medicine for the prescribed purpose out of competition.
 The drug was not banned for use out-of-competition, and O'Neill maintains that his error is due to a longer than expected clearance time for the drug, compounded by another supplement which increased his urinary pH that he was also taking in the days leading up to the event.
 On 6 November 2007, O'Neill was terminated by the Health Net Pro Cycling Team.

 On 13 June 2008 the Court of Arbitration for Sport (CAS) ruled that O'Neill bore "no significant negligence" in registering a positive finding for Phentermine, and was given a 15-month suspension, from 12 August 2007 to 12 November 2008.

 The Australian Sports Anti-Doping Authority (ASADA), the World Anti-Doping Agency (WADA) and the UCI jointly appealed to the CAS to increase the suspension period "on the grounds that the athlete had not demonstrated no significant fault or negligence".
 The CAS also stated that "Also of importance is the evidence from Mr O'Neill that he took the risk because he was of the view that without Phentermine he was not going to be competitive.
 Mr O'Neill therefore self-medicated with a view of gaining a competitive advantage."
 The suspension was extended to the maximum period of two years, due to come to end on 13 June 2010.

 Personal life

 O'Neill currently lives with his wife in Athens, Georgia, in the United States.
 In 2012, he founded Dingo Race Productions, LLC.
 Race productions include Tour of the Southern Highlands, In 2016, Nathan started OnEdge Sportsales, LLC with his then fiancé.
 OnEdge Sportsales is an independent sales company, representing multiple top brands throughout the Southeast.

-O'Neill has a daughter, born in 2006 to his former wife.
+O'Neill has a daughter, Lydia Elaine, born in 2006 to his former wife.